 - GDPR (General Data Protection Regulation) – personal data protection

 The cost of not adhering to these guidelines is high, and the repercussions can be dramatic.
-With so many other things happening in your small business, it’s easy to lose track of which compliance must be adhered to, which updates apply to your business, and how to continually protect the privacy of those you serve.
+With so many other things happening in your business, it’s easy to lose track of which compliance must be adhered to, which updates apply to your business, and how to continually protect the privacy of those you serve.

 It’s wise to invest in a team that can assist you with your compliance level.
 When interviewing outsourced IT providers, ask about their knowledge of compliance issues, how they assist with regulations, and if they offer an add-on to ensure your business follows the rules to the letter.
 We use vulnerability scans to search your entire network for weaknesses and compliance violations.
 If you’re curious, fill out our Regulatory Compliance Questionnaire.

 Laptops aren’t new to the working world of remote jobs, but tablets and mobile are quickly joining the world of work-from-home (or anywhere for that matter).
 You can’t stop your employees from using them, so it’s wise to invest time and resources into training, instead.

 These devices aren’t exempt from hacking and viruses.
 In fact, they’re more vulnerable because many people tend to forget that they can be hacked, too.
 Things to train your employees on include:

 - Free WIFI that often requires an account creation to steal your info

 With all these possible gaps, it’s important to utilize best practices on any device that contains work-sensitive information, especially because hackers are crafty.
 Remember that casino that got hacked through its aquarium thermometer?
 The Internet of Things leaves increasingly wider gaps for your business to cover.
 If your in-house team needs help, a managed services provider (MSP) like CCR can help.